Nursing Jobs for Doctorate Holders

 Doctor of Philosophy in Nursing

-Ph.D. nursing programs prepare students to conduct research, teach at the university level or develop nursing health care strategies.
+Nursing Ph.D. programs prepare students to conduct research, teach at the university level, or develop nursing health care strategies.
 Like most doctoral degree programs, a dissertation might be required to graduate.
-Students are required to complete coursework in qualitative research methods, theoretical development, nursing philosophy, epidemiology and biostatistics.
 This program takes 3-5 years to complete, depending on whether students have already earned their master's degrees and if they are working as full-time nurses while completing program requirements.
+Students are required to complete coursework in the following areas:

 Doctor of Nursing Practice